ReactiveX/RxJava/README.md

 Minor 3.x increments (such as 3.1, 3.2, etc) will occur when non-trivial new functionality is added or significant enhancements or bug fixes occur that may have behavioral changes that may affect some edge cases (such as dependence on behavior resulting from a bug).
 An example of an enhancement that would classify as this is adding reactive pull backpressure support to an operator that previously did not support it.
 This should be backwards compatible but does behave differently.

 Patch 3.x.y increments (such as 3.0.0 -> 3.0.1, 3.3.1 -> 3.3.2, etc) will occur for bug fixes and trivial functionality (like adding a method overload).
-New functionality marked with an [`@Beta`][beta source link] or [`@Experimental`][experimental source link] annotation can also be added in patch releases to allow rapid exploration and iteration of unstable new functionality.
+New functionality marked with an [`@Beta`][beta source link] or [`@Experimental`][experimental source link] annotation can also be added in the patch releases to allow rapid exploration and iteration of unstable new functionality.

 #### @Beta

 APIs marked with the [`@Beta`][beta source link] annotation at the class or method level are subject to change.
 They can be modified in any way, or even removed, at any time.
-If your code is a library itself (i.e. it is used on the CLASSPATH of users outside your own control), you should not use beta APIs, unless you repackage them (e.g. using ProGuard, shading, etc).
+If your code is a library itself (i.e. it is used on the CLASSPATH of users outside your control), you should not use beta APIs, unless you repackage them (e.g. using ProGuard, shading, etc).

 #### @Experimental